fabiotosi92/Diffusion4RobustDepth/README.md

 ## 🔍 Potential for Enhancing State-of-the-Art Models

-> **Note**: Our work was submitted before the release of Depth Anything v2, which was published during the ECCV 2024 decision period.
+> **Note**: Our work was submitted before the release of Depth Anything v2, which appeared on arXiv during the ECCV 2024 decision period.

 Our framework shows potential for enhancing even state-of-the-art models like Depth Anything v2, which already performs impressively in challenging scenarios.
 The following example demonstrates how our method can improve depth estimation in specific cases: